codingMustache/codingMustache/README.md

 ## Joke of the Day

-Two guys walked into a bar, the third one ducked.
+What do bees do after they are married?
+They go on a honeymoon.

 ## Daily Trivia

-Which of these people was NOT a founder of Apple Inc?
+What amount of bits commonly equals one byte?
- 1. Steve Jobs
+ 1. 1
- 2. Ronald Wayne
+ 2. 2
- 3. Steve Wozniak
+ 3. 64
- 4. Jonathan Ive
+ 4. 8

 <details>
   <summary>Answer</summary>
-  Jonathan Ive
+  8
 </details>